abhishekarya1/Hash-Define-myNotes/content/web-api/security-2.md

 Uses - [TLS Certificates](/web-api/security-3/#certificates-and-ca)

 ## Encoding & Compression
-They sometimes use the same hash functions but they both are keyless and reversible by nature and not cryptographic as the output doesn't need to be hidden from a third party.
+Often keyless and always designed to be reversible by nature and not cryptographic as the output doesn't need to be hidden from a third party.

 Encoding - `Base64`